 on the 14 April 2010 where he was photographed with other veterans of HMS Venomous

 and HMS Hecla

 .
-He died on the 17 November while convalescing in a care home after a fall.
+He died later that year on the 17 November while convalescing in a care home after a fall.